 I used to detest reading.

-Here is the full list of assigned books I read from cover to cover from middle school through my masters degree:
+Here is the full list of assigned books I read from cover to cover starting in 7th grade:

 Middle School: The Westing Game

 That’s right.
 I read three books in nearly 12 years of formal education.
 “Reading is a waste of time,” I insisted.

 It wasn’t until my 27th birthday when I finally discovered the power of reading.
 During my family birthday party at Texas Roadhouse, my dad gifted me The Total Money Makeover by Dave Ramsey.
 Initially, I wasn’t thrilled about the present.
 “A book?
 What a waste!”
 I thought to myself as I politely smiled and showed the book to family members.

 However - when I opened the book a few months later - I couldn’t believe how much helpful information was stored in one place.
 At this point in life I had accumulated a credit card bill of nearly $20,000.
 Mistakenly thinking that I was “building credit” and “doing what all Americans do”, I quickly realized that my spending philosophy was terribly misguided.